-EFRAG supports the objectives of the suggested disclosure requirements on synergies and would suggest that the IASB explore expanding such requirements to other components of goodwill.
-However, EFRAG questions whether the benefits of providing the disclosures on synergies will outweigh the costs and is therefore seeking inputs from constituents on costs (Questions 2 to 5).
+EFRAG supports the objectives of considers that the suggested disclosure requirements on synergies and would suggest that the IASB explore expanding such requirements to could provide useful information.
+Similar disclosures for other components of goodwill-could equally provide useful information.
+However, EFRAG questions whether the information should be provided in the financial statements and whether the benefits of providing the disclosures on synergies will outweigh the costs-and.
+EFRAG is therefore seeking inputs from constituents on costs (Questions 2 to 5).
 EFRAG supports separate disclosure of liabilities arising from financing activities and defined benefit pension liabilities acquired as part of an acquired business.